 PLA Resin, Steel, Wood, Graphite, Paint, Fabric—2017

-I have been told that in nature, everything is connected.
-I put this statement to the test in an experiment I named Unstuffed—The New Taxidermy.
-The project honors the wild animals used in natural history museum dioramas.
-Animals were hunted & preserved with taxidermy art for educational purposes.
-For my experiment, I harvested & studied valuable ‘specimen’ objects from my home to better understand my relationship to them.
+This project honors the wild animals used in natural history museum dioramas.
+Animals were once hunted & preserved with taxidermy art for educational purposes.
+I harvested & studied valuable ‘specimen’ objects from my home to better understand my relationship to them in this creative exercise.

 3D pen, PLA Resin, Steel, Wood, Graphite, Paint & Painter’s Tape, Fabric